Real-time systems need to be able to measure time! For example, a stepping motor control program may contain the following bit of code:

 Note, in real systems, that the hardware clock is usually precise to better than 1 part in 1000, and that when clock is found to be in error, it is typically reset to its correct value by adjustments to the clock speed on the order of 1 part in 100.
 The 1 part in 10 adjustments used in the above examples would be too abrupt for many applications. when it is found to be in error is typically by clock record of the time of day by a value

-To keep one clock in a network synchronized to another more authoritative clock on the same network, the following code would typically be called periodically:
+To keep one clock in a network synchronized to another more authoritative clock on the same network, the following code must typically be called periodically:

 If there is no authoritative clock in the network, but only a group of less reliable clocks, the solution is to use a generalization of this algorithm on all the time servers in the system.
-If each of 2 clocks runs this algorithm, the drift of the two of clocks will be controlled and they can be treated as a single clock with a behavior comparable to the average of the two.
+If each of two clocks runs this algorithm, the drift of both clocks will be controlled.

-A second alternative is to have each clock estimate its error relative to each of the other machines in the system and then compute an average of the error estimates, possibly weighting this average by how much trust it places in each of the other machines and discarding those measurements from other machines that appear to be unacceptable, for example, because of trip times that are too long.
+Generalizing this algorithm to more clocks is straightforward.
+Each machine estimates its error relative to each of the other machines, and then computes an average error, possibly weighting this average by how much trust it places in each of the other machines and discarding those measurements from other machines that appear to be unacceptable, for example, because of trip times that are too long.
 After each cycle of estimating errors, this average is used to adjust the speed of the local clock.

-Variations on algorithms similar to this are used by the various national timekeeping authorities (NIST in the United States) to reconcile their clocks and arrive at the values for Coordinated Universal Time.
+Essentially this algorithm is used by the various national timekeeping authorities (NIST in the United States) to reconcile their clocks and arrive at the values for Coordinated Universal Time.